veskokolev/Bytes2you.Validation/README.md

 Fast, extensible, intuitive and easy-to-use C# library providing fluent APIs for argument validation.
 Gives everything you need to implement defensive programming (http://veskokolev.com/2014/04/27/defensive-programming-technique-the-way-to-fast-failure/) in your .NET applicatinos.

-Tests
+Tested
 ==============
 The codebase is fully covered with unit tests (100% code coverage).
+Performance tests are also presented ensuring that the library will not affect the performance of your applications.

 API
 ==============